 FAQ’s about buying a business

 Where can you find businesses for sale?

 Most businesses for sale can be found on any of the leading websites established just for the purpose of bringing buyers and sellers together.
-Websites like mergernetwork.com and bizbuysell.com are very popular with business brokers and with people selling by owner.
+Websites like mergernetwork.com and bizbuysell.com are very popular with business brokers and people selling by owner.